×

 Portfolio Highlights

-During the fourth quarter, the ClearBridge International Growth ACWI Ex-US Strategy underperformed its MSCI ACWI Ex-U.S. Index benchmark.
-On an absolute basis, the Strategy produced positive contributions across six of the 10 sectors in which it was invested (out of 11 total), with the IT and financials sectors the top contributors while the consumer discretionary sector was the chief detractor.
+During the first quarter, the ClearBridge International Growth ACWI Ex-US Strategy underperformed its MSCI ACWI Ex-U.S. benchmark.
+On an absolute basis, the Strategy produced positive contributions across three of the 11 sectors in which it was invested: industrials, materials and utilities.
+The consumer discretionary and financials sectors were the chief detractors.

 Relative to the benchmark, overall stock selection and sector allocation detracted from performance.
-In particular, stock selection in consumer discretionary, health care, financials and industrials and an overweight to consumer discretionary weighed on results.
-On the positive side, stock selection in consumer staples and an underweight to communication services contributed to performance.
+In particular, stock selection in financials, IT, consumer discretionary, communication services and consumer staples sectors, an overweight to the consumer discretionary sector and a lack of exposure to the energy sector weighed on results.
+Stock selection in the health care and industrials sectors proved beneficial.

 Related Perspectives